Marketing Strategy Blog

 Top of the Funnel Keywords

-Top of the funnel (TOFU) keywords are those used by prospects who are in the awareness stage of the buyer journey.
-They are just becoming aware of a problem, pain point, or desire, and are in the beginning stages of researching it.
+Top-of-the-funnel (TOFU) keywords target prospects in the awareness stage of the buyer journey.
+At this point, they are becoming aware of a problem, pain point, or need and are in the early stages of researching potential solutions.
+These prospects are typically exploring a wide range of content, trying to determine whether the issue affects them and what their next steps should be.

 Middle of the Funnel Keywords